 303 Dartmouth is located on the NE corner of Dartmouth and Commonwealth, with 315 Dartmouth to the north, across Alley 424, 152 Commonwealth (287 Dartmouth) to the south, across Commonwealth, 151 Commonwealth to the east, and 306 Dartmouth to the west, across Dartmouth.

-303 Dartmouth was designed by architect Robert Gould Shaw (of the firm of Shaw and Shaw) and built in 1876-1877 by David H. Jacobs & Son and Standish & Woodbury, builders, one of two contiguous houses (151 Commonwealth and 303 Dartmouth).
-The two houses are designed to create a symmetrical composition on the Commonwealth Avenue façade, and 303 Dartmouth is designed to achieve similar symmetry, with pavilions at either end, on the Dartmouth façade.
+303 Dartmouth was designed by architect Robert Gould Shaw (of the firm of Shaw and Shaw), and was built in 1876 by Standish & Woodbury, builders, one of two contiguous houses (151 Commonwealth and 303 Dartmouth), designed to create symmetrical compositions on both the Commonwealth and Dartmouth façades.

-Arthur and Jane Hunnewell also maintained a home in Wellesley (named in honor of his mother’s family, the Welles).
-Jane Hunnewell’s niece, Florence Dumaresq Boit, is credited for introducing the game of golf in New England, constructing a seven-hole course on the lawn of the Hunnewell’s estate in Wellesley in the early 1890s.
+By the 1878-1879 winter season, Arthur and Jane (Boit) Hunnewell had made 303 Dartmouth their Boston home.
+He was a banker in his family’s firm.
+They previously had lived at 273 Clarendon.
+They also maintained a home in Wellesley (named in honor of his mother’s family, the Welles).
+Jane Hunnewell’s niece, Florence Dumaresq Boit, is credited for introducing the game of golf in New England, constructing a seven-hole course on the lawn of the Hunnewells’ estate in Wellesley in the early 1890s.

 During the 1880-1881 winter season, the Hunnewells were traveling in Europe and 303 Dartmouth was the home of his brother and sister-in-law, Walter and Jane Appleton (Peele) Hunnewell.
 They had lived briefly at 91 Marlborough earlier in 1880; their primary residence was in Wellesley.
 They had moved from 303 Dartmouth by the 1881-1882 season and Arthur and Jane Hunnewell had resumed living there.
 By the 1882-1883 season, Walter and Jane Hunnewell were living at a new home they had built at 261 Commonwealth.

-During the 1889-1890 winter season, the Arthur and Jane Hunnewell were living elsewhere and 303 Dartmouth was the home of paper manufacturer and former Congressman William Augustus Russell and his wife Frances Spofford (Hall) Russell.
+During the 1889-1890 winter season, Arthur and Jane Hunnewell were living elsewhere and 303 Dartmouth was the home of paper manufacturer and former Congressman William Augustus Russell and his wife Frances Spofford (Hall) Russell.
 They had lived at 257 Commonwealth during the 1888-1889 season.
-They had moved by the 1890-1891 season and the Hunnewells had resumed living at 303 Dartmouth; by the 1891-1892 season, the Russells were living next door, to 151 Commonwealth.
+They had moved by the 1890-1891 season and the Hunnewells had resumed living at 303 Dartmouth; by the 1891-1892 season, the Russells were living next door at 151 Commonwealth.

-In October of 1930, 303 Dartmouth was acquired by the Katharine Gibbs School.
+On October 25, 1930, 303 Dartmouth was acquired by Mrs. Katharine Mary (Ryan) Gibbs, widow of William Gibbs and founder of the Katharine Gibbs School.
+On January 14, 1931, she transferred the property to the Katharine Gibbs Realty Trust.
 The school already owned the two houses immediately to the east, at 151 Commonwealth and 135 Commonwealth, and also owned 90 Marlborough and 92 Marlborough.
 In August of 1936, it acquired 21–23 Marlborough.

 In August of 1931, the school applied for (and subsequently received) permission to change the occupancy of 303 Dartmouth from a private dwelling to a school and dormitory, and to change a window to a door to provide an additional basement entrance.